Execution & Routing & Risk

 • Symbol/session concentration where LP performance is weak

-5) Risk controls and exposure management
+5) Risk Controls and Exposure Management

 B-Book and Hybrid models require explicit exposure controls.
 Without them, one tail event can erase months of profit.

-• Exposure limits: per symbol, per group, per currency, per client tier
+Per symbol, per group, per currency, per client tier

-• Velocity limits: max orders per minute per account/IP/device
+Max orders per minute per account/IP/device

-• Concentration controls: stop internalizing when exposure is too one-sided
+Stop internalizing when exposure is too one-sided

-• Kill switch: ability to route all flow to A‑Book during extreme events
+Route all flow to A-Book during extreme events

-6) Slippage, last look, and disputes
+6) Slippage, Last Look, and Disputes

 • How slippage is computed and reported